Snellville Family Dental

-Dental crowns, which are also known as caps, are an inlay designed to cover the entire upper portion of a tooth.
-This is a treatment used when there is severe decay.
-In preparation for this procedure, much of the natural tooth must be cut down.
-It can also be a procedure done as part of a larger operation such as a full mouth restoration, root canal, bridge or implant.
+Dental crown treatments are used when a patient has severe tooth decay that must be removed.
+After removing the decayed portion of a tooth it is no longer structurally sound and a crown must be used to restore it.
+In preparation for this procedure, much of the natural tooth must be cut down so a crown can be placed over it.
+It can also be a procedure done as part of a larger operation such as a full-mouth restoration, root canal, bridge, or dental implant.

-Dental crowns are also useful for protecting a weak tooth.
+Dental crowns are also useful for protecting weak teeth.
 They can also be used to restore a broken tooth, or one that is very worn down.
-They are also useful for holding dental bridges in place, and for covering a dental implant.
-In some cases, they can be used for cosmetic purposes.
+Additionally, they are useful for holding dental bridges in place, and for covering a dental implant.
+In some cases, they can even be used for cosmetic purposes.

 What Types Of Dental Crowns Are There?

 Dental crowns are constructed from a number of materials.
 The most common is porcelain due to its resemblance to natural tooth color, but the components are chosen on a case-by-case basis, according to the patient’s specific needs and preferences.

 These prefabricated crowns are usually used on permanent teeth as a temporary crown.
 As a result, this protects the tooth while a permanent crown is being made.
 It covers the entire tooth and provides protection from decay.
 Stainless steel crowns are also often used in children to cover prepared baby teeth until the permanent teeth come in.